IF Viken

 IF Viken is a Swedish football club located in Åmål.

 Background

 IF Viken currently plays in Division 4 Bohuslän/Dalsland which is the sixth tier of Swedish football.
 They play their home matches at the Rösvallen in Åmål.

+The club played in the 1940s and 1950s in the second highest division (current Superettan).
+At best, they reached third place.
+The player uniform is a light blue shirt and white trousers, and sometimes navy blue collars and socks.

 The club is affiliated to Dalslands Fotbollförbund.
 IF Viken have competed in the Svenska Cupen on 25 occasions and have played 52 matches in the competition.

 Season to season

 In their most successful period IF Viken competed in the following divisions:

 In recent seasons IF Viken have competed in the following divisions: